 - Hollie Russon-Gilman, Fellow, Political Reform Program, New America

-- University of Chicago faculty, such as Austin Wright, Luis Bettencourt, Jens Ludwig, David Meltzer, and Dean Katherine Baicker
+- University of Chicago faculty, such as Nick Feamster, Marshini Chetty, Austin Wright, Jens Ludwig, David Meltzer, and Dean Katherine Baicker

-Students gain further exposure to real policy issues through the summer internship program.
-Students engage in a summer internship placement related to their area of interest.
-Past internships have included roles in government and in organizations that have strong relationships with government agencies, in.
+Students gain further exposure to real policy issues by engaging in a summer internship related to their area of interest.
+Past internships have included roles in government and in organizations that have strong relationships with government agencies, in not-for-profit organizations, and more.
 This experience provides hands-on learning and assists students in determining their second-year specialization.